lhapaipai/vite-bundle/README.md

 pentatrion_vite:
     # Base public path when served in development or production
     base: /build/
-    # path to the build folder relative to the Root directory
+    # path to the build folder relative to the root directory
     public_dir: /public
     # Server options
     server: